SvenWesterbeek/DeHNSSo/README.md

 - "wallorthogonal"
   - Creates a grid elliptically with orthogonality at the wall following exactly the $\eta$ distribution of the mapping of Malik (1990) according to a user-defined $y\_i$.
 The streamwise distribution is nearly equidistant but can be slightly adjusted for the sake of orthogonality.

+The rest of the inputs to _Grid_ are shown in the table below:

 | Name | Content | Unit | Size |